 Study of heredity and the roles of DNA and other macromolecules in the function of cells and organisms.
 This course will focus on inheritance at biochemical, organismal, and population levels.
 The laboratory portion of this course includes classic genetic crosses using model organisms (e.g., fruit flies), molecular techniques to analyze DNA, and bioinformatic analysis of DNA sequences.
 Students will also analyze their own mitochondrial DNA to get information on their genetic lineage and design experiments to analyze mutant yeast strains and to study gene regulation in bacteria.
 Lab reports and research posters will be used to assess students' understanding of the laboratory exercises.
+Prerequisite: BIO 151 with a minimum grade of D.

 BIO 214.
 Introduction to Cellular Biology (with lab).
 4 Hours.
-Study of biochemical, metabolic, structural & functional aspects of cells

-& cellular systems.
+Study of biochemical, metabolic, structural & functional aspects of cells & cellular systems.
 The lab consists of modules introducing quantitative and qualitative data collection techniques, open-ended research projects to test student-generated hypotheses, and written and/or oral scientific presentations.